Zeetay1/pseudogen_v1/README.md

 ## Future Enhancements

-* 🌐 Integration with OpenAI or local LLM APIs
 * 📄 Export pseudocode as `.txt` or `.md`
 * 🧩 Syntax highlighting for structured output
 * 🔗 Multi-session storage and sharing options